-Cracow University of Economics and Business (Uniwersytet Ekonomiczny w Krakowie)
+Cracow University of Economics (Uniwersytet Ekonomiczny w Krakowie)

 Represented at PRME by Assoc.
 Professor Wojciech Zysk and Ph.D.
 Monika Sady

 Activities in the field of sustainability and social responsibility result from taking formal and informal actions at the Cracow University of Economics (CUE), that go beyond the statutory tasks of the university.
 These activities contribute to greater comfort of work and study, as well as better cooperation with the academy’s wider environment.
 As a result, the university becomes a special place in the respect of social responsibility and embodies practical realization of sustainability ideas.
 Thus - can be a model for other organizations.
 Below a few of the initiatives and strategies implemented at CUE.

 I. Taskforce for University Social and Ecological Development Within Cracow University of Economics there exist so called “Taskforce for Social and Environmental Development” (TSED).
 The appointment of the TSED in 2020 was an expression of the growing importance of sustainable development scopes at the University.

 The main goal of this special body is a systematization of activities in the field of social responsibility and sustainable development undertaken by CUE.
 The team organized around TSED is responsible for initiating, supporting, organizing, mapping, as well as communicating socially responsible activities and representing CUE in various institutions and organizations.
 The team's task is also openness to the entire community of the university, its ideas, needs and expectations.
 The taskforce also creates a database of indicators for social and environmental reporting and conducts extensive research to properly be able to create the sustainable development strategy for CUE.
 The taskforce is also responsible for active particiation in PRME and UN Global Compact.